drowe67/freedv-gui/USER_MANUAL.md

 1. Some voices may sound very rough.
 In early testing about 90% of speakers tested work well.
-1. Like 700D, you must tune within -/+ 20Hz for FreeDV 2020 to sync
+1. Like 700D, you must tune within -/+ 20Hz for FreeDV 2020 to sync.
 1. With significant fading, sync may take a few seconds.
 1. There is a 2 second end-end latency.
 You are welcome to try tuning this (Tools - Options - FIFO size, also see Sound Card Debug section below).
 1. It requires a modern (post 2010) Intel CPU with AVX support.
+If you don't have AVX the FreeDV 2020 mode button will be grayed out.
 1. The audio in **Analog** mode is choppy.

 ### Horus Binary Mode